D7460N/D7460N.dev/ADD.md

 **Progressive Enhancement** is a design philosophy that provides a baseline of essential content and functionality to as many users as possible, while delivering the best possible experience only to users of the most modern browsers that can run all the required code.

-The word _progressive_ in _progressive enhancement_ means creating and design that achieves a simpler-but-still-usable experience for end-users of older browsers and devices with limited capabilities, while at the same time being a design the **professes the user experience** to a more compelling, fully-featured experience for users of new browsers and devices with richer capabilities.
+The word _progressive_ in _progressive enhancement_ means creating and design that achieves a simpler-but-still-usable experience for end-users of older browsers and devices with limited capabilities, while at the same time being a design that **professes the user experience** to a more compelling, fully-featured experience for users of new browsers and devices with richer capabilities.

+For example, the current production version of the Firefox browser does not yet support native CSS scroll-based animation without a flag to enable it.
+In an upcoming version that does support it, a scroll-progress indicator will be visible when end-users scroll through individual sections that contain scrollable content, just like it does in other browsers that already support this underlying CSS functionality (WIP).

+This is done with CSS [@support](#support) to detect feature support.

 Feature detection is generally used to determine whether browsers can handle more modern functionality, while pollyfills are often used to add missing features with JavaScript.